Is Expensive Pasta Worth The Price Tag?

 Short answer

-The use of higher-quality flour, better production methods, and extended drying times are what separate the most expensive pasta from the cheap alternatives.
-If the budget allows, we think spending a little more on the premium stuff is easily justified.
+The use of higher-quality flour, better production methods, and extended drying times distinguish the most expensive pasta from the cheap alternatives.
+If your budget allows, we think spending more on premium pasta is easily justified.

 Long answer

 The pasta in the image above retails for 28p, £1.65, and £7.00, respectively.
-Many people think that all you are paying for when buying premium pasta is brand recognition and fancy packaging.
-There's undoubtedly a bit of truth in that, but there are some very tangible differences between expensive and cheap pasta that mean that if we can afford it, we always opt for the premium stuff.
+Many people think that all you pay for when buying premium pasta is brand recognition and fancy packaging.
+There's undoubtedly a bit of truth in that, but there are some very tangible differences between expensive and cheap pasta that mean we always opt for the premium stuff if we can afford it.

-The most expensive pasta brands often use specialty or organic ingredients (such as durum wheat semolina), which can result in a rich, decadent flavour.
-You will find that cheaper pasta brands are far more likely to use lower-quality flours, which can sometimes be bulked out with additives or fillers.
+The most expensive pasta brands often use speciality or organic ingredients (such as durum wheat semolina), which can result in a rich, decadent flavour.
+Cheaper pasta brands are far more likely to use lower-quality flours, which can sometimes be bulked out with additives or fillers.

 Production methods

-All the dried pasta you find in your local supermarket will have been extruded through a die to give it its shape.
-A die made from Teflon (the same stuff that coats your non-stick frying pan) is low-cost, easy to maintain, and provides pasta makers with a super-reliable, uniform shape and texture every time.
+All the dried pasta in your local supermarket will have been extruded through a die to give it its shape.
+A die made from Teflon (the same stuff that coats your non-stick frying pan) is low-cost, easy to maintain, and gives pasta makers a super-reliable, uniform shape and texture every time.
 However, the resulting pasta is smooth and shiny, meaning sauces simply slide off it.

-Artisan pasta makers favour the more expensive bronze dies, even though they cost more, are harder to maintain, and are not as reliable as Teflon during long production runs.
-They also create more dust, which is a major problem for large producers when they're churning out 10,000 kilograms of pasta an hour.
+Artisan pasta makers favour the more expensive bronze dies, even though they cost more, are more challenging to maintain, and are less reliable than Teflon during long production runs.
+They also create more dust, a significant problem for large producers when churning out 10,000 kilograms of pasta an hour.

-The reason smaller producers put up with these flaws is because bronze die pasta has a rough and porous surface.
-Look at any bronze-extruded shape under a microscope, and the surface looks like super-course sandpaper.
-These small imperfections allow sauce to stick to it better.
-Not only that, but the increased surface area enhances the overall mouthfeel of the pasta, which results in a more interesting eating experience.
+Smaller producers put up with these flaws because bronze die pasta has a rough and porous surface.
+Look at any bronze-extruded shape under a microscope; the surface looks like super-course sandpaper.
+These tiny imperfections allow sauces to stick to it better.
+Not only that, but the increased surface area enhances the overall mouthfeel of the pasta, which results in a more enjoyable eating experience.

 Drying time

 Drying pasta at very low temperatures for hours or even days ensures it retains more of its natural flavours and textures and helps it cook more evenly.
-The low-and-slow drying process also results in pasta that is slightly porous, meaning it absorbs some of the sauce, resulting in a more flavourful bite.
+The low-and-slow drying process also results in slightly porous pasta, which absorbs some of the sauce and results in a more flavourful bite.

 Makers of mass-produced pasta don't have the luxury of ample time and space, so they employ commercial drying techniques such as hot air drying or powerful dehydration systems to speed up the process.
 The downside of these processes is that they decrease the pasta's nutritional value and make it harder for your body to digest.
 It's also much harder to cook quick-dried pasta perfectly al dente, as the outside invariably goes mushy before the inside is adequately cooked.